What Happens Next?

-See the Sandwell SCB Procedure re Initial Child Protection Conference.
+See the SCSP Procedure re Initial Child Protection Conference.

 You should be provided with information about what is happening, and given the chance to have your say and ask questions.
 Your Children, if they are old enough and capable of understanding, should also be informed and involved.

 Only in exceptional circumstances should this right be withdrawn e.g. where involving you might increase the risk of harm to your child.